NCHDA data submission: clinical guide on the definition of “congenital”

 Paediatric cardiac surgical or interventional procedures are defined as any cardiac or intrathoracic great vessel procedure carried out in patients under the age of 16 years.

-Patent foramen ovale is present from birth and PFO closure therefore falls within the remit of congenital CCAD.
+Patent foramen ovale is present from birth and PFO closure therefore falls within the remit of the National Congenital Audit

-All paediatric and adult congenital procedures should be submitted to congenital CCAD, others to the relevant adult databases.
+All paediatric and adult congenital procedures should be submitted to the National Congenital Audit, others to the relevant adult national clinical audit databases.